 S.L.O.W. foods are Seasonal, Local, Organic (or sustainable), Whole foods.
 They are the only foods that our grandmother's grandmother would have eaten.
-Eating this way is the most simple, yet significant way to nurture your own health and well-being, as well as the health and well-being of our precious planet.
+Eating this way is the most simple, yet powerful way to enhance you and your family’s health.

 What you CAN eat:

 Eat whole or minimally processed foods (FULLfoods).